 SOA and its co-sponsors, the County Commissioners Association of Ohio, the Ohio Municipal League and the Ohio Library Council, encouraged Ohioans to learn about units of local government in their community October 19-25 and to preserve and protect their valuable records.

-The poster is 17″ by 19″ in size.
+The poster measures 17″ by 19″.
 Its mixture of black and brown colors suggests the sepia tone sometimes used in older photographic prints.
 It was produced by staff in the Office of the Clerk of Cleveland City Council.

 SOA appreciates contributions in support of the poster.
 These have come from the County Commissioners Association of Ohio, the Ohio Library Council, the Ohio Council of Ohio Officials, the Ohio [County] Recorders Association, the Buckeye State Sheriffs’ Association, and the city of Cleveland.